jason-vega/DigitClassifier/README.md

 public static final boolean LOAD_LABEL_VERBOSE = true;
 public static final boolean TRAIN_VERBOSE = true;
 ```
 and set the desired variables to false.
-Lastly, for all changes to verbose mode configuration, recompile and run the program so that the changes can take effect.
+Recompile and run the program so that the changes can take effect.
 ## Changing the cost function
 There is no explicit cost function defined in *NeuralNetwork.java*.
 That's because backpropogation only concerns itself with the *derivative* of the cost function!
 Specifically, we define a method that represents the cost derivative with respect to the activation function called costDerivativeWithRespectToActivation().
 By default, the assumed cost function is the cross-entropy function.
 To implement a different cost function, find an expression for the cost derivative with respect to the activation function and implement this in the aforementioned method.
 ## Changing the activation function